 - Take a hot air balloon flight in Teotihuacan.

 - The night experience.
-A spectacular night event where colored lights and video are projected onto the Pyramids.
-Check the tickets at the website on advance.
+A spectacular night event where colored lights and videos are projected onto the Pyramids.
+Check the tickets at the website in advance.

-- The first option is to take a guided tour at your hotel.
+- The first option is to take a guided tour.
 This is the easiest option, but maybe you have less time to explore.

 Ask the arriving and departure times first, as well as the options included.